You Need to Know These 5 Web Design Trends

-Flat design has been around for a few years and is essentially a minimalistic design style that focuses on usability.
+Flat design has been around for a few years and is essentially a minimal design style that focuses on usability.
 It includes clean, open, crisp edges, bright colours often with two-dimensional “flat” illustrations.
 Rather than gradients, bevels, shadows that were quickly becoming over used.

 Microsoft was one of the first big examples to use this style by converting a real-life object, such as a calendar, into a tiny realistic illustration.
 Flat design identifies apps with simple, icon-like images that you will see across all Microsoft website and apps.

 The fundamental understanding with flat design is that ornamental elements are considered clutter.
 If a design element has no functional purpose, then it's a distraction from user experience.
-As a result, flat design is considered simplistic or minimalistic.
+As a result, flat design is considered simplistic or minimal.
 Ultimately it’s all about how to improve the user experience.

 With flat design we see more: micro interactions, less rigid grids, more hamburger menu’s, vibrant custom illustrations and lots of Iconography.

 There are plenty of lists of examples of great flat web design by searching Google.
 Here’s are a couple great resources to get you started: